INN/link-roundups/docs/mailchimp.md

 2. Click on your account in the upper-right corner.
 In the drop-down menu, click "Account".
 3. Click on "Extras", then "API keys".
 4. Click "Create A Key".
 A new key will appear in the list.
 5. Click the "Label" field of your new API key.
-Name it after the site you're using Argo Links on.
-For example: "example.com argo links"
+Name it after the site you're using Link Roundupss on.
+For example: "example.com link roundups"
 6. Copy the API key.
 This will be a long string of characters from 0-9 and a-f.
-7. On your website, go to **Dashboard > Link Roundups > Options**.
+7. On your website, go to **Dashboard > Settings > MailChimp Options**.
 8. Paste the MailChimp API Key into the appropriate field, then check "Enable MailChimp API Integration".
 9. Press "Save Changes".
+10. Go to **Link Roundups > MailChimp Campaign Settings** to configure your MailChimp campaigns.

 ![Link Roundups MailChimp API settings](./img/link-roundups-mailchimp-integration.png)